 In the past few years, two things have become major passions for me: digital preservation and genealogy and most of my projects relate to one of those two things.

 In addition to the ongoing process of researching my own family tree, I’ve built out a custom, private family site that adds a photo album, stories not shared on the public version of the family tree, and research notes.
 In addition, I’m writing a custom document management system for saved documents of genealogical interest (death certificates, censuses, military documents, etc.) that allows for viewing, searching, and sorting.
 The ultimate goal on the private site will be to have individual pages for each person that include detail from the family tree with links to related photos, stories, and documents.
 This will theoretically make compiling print photo books and such easier, too.

 As far as digital preservation, I’ve been continually working on adding new content to Normal Bias, Raw Deal Radio, and my Internet Archive account.
 It’s tough sometimes because I realize the importance of saving these tiny bits and pieces of various subcultures, but it’s likely not something that will pay dividends until well after I’m gone.
 That’s OK.

 My studio PC’s hard drive may have given up the ghost, which is slowing down my digitization efforts a bit.
 In the meantime, I’ve set up a makeshift studio in my upstairs office.

-I’m just getting started on a presentation on preservation that I may try to shop around to some local genealogical societies.
+I’ve stalled on a presentation on preservation that I may try to shop around to some local genealogical societies.

 I still occasionally launch the random domain.
 This year it was 1980scommercials.com, which is a simple full-screen randomized jukebox-style playing of commercials from 1980s, pulled from a collection at the Internet Archive.